puppeteer/puppeteer/docs/api/puppeteer.locator.last.md

 # Locator.last() method

-Trying to locate all the elements for locator array in parallel and return the last locator that locate element.
+Waits for multiple locators to locate elements in DOM and calls the action on the last locator waiting for action-specific preconditions.
+If any of the elements identified by locators is not found, the last locator times out.

 #### Signature: